20 Jul My weekend in ethical heaven at Vegan Camp Out

 Vegan Camp Out restored my passion for something I used to love with a full heart.

-I love festivals.
-Man, do I love them.
+I really love festivals.
 Camping, getting grubby, dirty, not caring.
 Everyone has mud on them somewhere.
 It’s okay.
 You’re all united.
 You all socialise and mooch about during the day, party in the evening and camp overnight in the same euphoric mess.

 I’m vegan though.
 So in that way, I can’t be so harmoniously united with most fellow festival-goers.